 Vascular surgeons manage arteries and veins in every part of the body except the brain and the heart.
-Vascular surgeons do far more than perform surgery.
-They treat many patients who don’t require surgery and ensure that they know and understand all their treatment options.
+Vascular surgeons do far more than just perform surgery.
+They treat many patients who don’t require surgery and ensure that these patients know and understand all of their treatment options.
 Vascular surgeons build long-term relationships with their patients.

 Why Would I Need to See a Vascular Surgeon?

 Vascular surgeons treat a variety of diseases of the vascular system such as peripheral arterial disease, stroke, wounds, kidney disease on dialysis, leg swelling, varicose veins, blood clots, arm pain, vascular infections and vascular injuries.
 All of these diseases affect the body’s blood vessels by impacting or blocking the “roadways” of the circulatory system.
 The body needs a consistent and regular flow of blood in order to work properly, so vascular surgeons are the doctors who are responsible for tending to this delicate and important job.

 One myth about vascular surgeons is that they only perform surgery – this is false!
 We also help patients at a high risk for vascular diseases or with known health issues to understand their health treatment options and maintain a positive quality of life through medication and exercise recommendations.

 ❤️ HOW HEALTHY IS YOUR HEART?
 Learn more at Ochsner.org/HeartMonth

 Risk factors for vascular disease include history of heart disease, stroke, physical inactivity, diabetes, high blood pressure, high cholesterol, smoking and older age.
 If you are high risk for vascular disease, you are encouraged to schedule an appointment with a vascular surgeon.
 It may seem counterintuitive, but vascular surgeons don’t always prefer surgery as a treatment option, and we work hard to give our patients a range of options to choose from whenever it is possible, including minimally invasive procedures.